vianna-research/website/pages/01_workgroups/nogueira/projects/bimofuse/main.md

-title: BiMoFuse: Binaural Fusion between Electric and Acoustic Stimulation in Bimodal CI subjects
+Title: BiMoFuse: Binaural Fusion between Electric and Acoustic Stimulation in Bimodal CI subjects

 ![Abstract logo of a head with two CIs on each side and symbolic digital signals exchanged between each side](bimofuse_logo.png){.img-rounded; .float:center}